These days, it seems as though every industry is evolving, thanks to new AI technology. Lawn care is no different.

 Robotic mowing machines, while still largely niche, continue to be a growing force in the lawn care industry.
 A robotic mower is typically a smaller size than a push or riding mower, coming in at between 20 and 50 pounds.
 Most models are electric-powered and can be plugged into a charging station.
 The machines use sensors to avoid obstacles and recognize issues such as too much rainfall, although some can mow in the rain.
 They can be set to run on a regular cycle that varies based on the type of grass and the size of the lawn.

-Though robotic mowing machines may seemingly take away possible employment opportunities, they also address the current labor shortage in landscaping.
+Though robotic mowing machines may seemingly take away possible employment opportunities, they also address the continued labor shortage in landscaping.
 Additionally, robotic mowers may increase the quality of jobs being offered by employers.
 Using a robotic mower for basic jobs is allowing lawn care professionals to spend more time doing skilled work that requires a human touch and excellent hand-eye coordination.
 Some examples of these kinds of jobs include trimming, edging and bed maintenance.

 In addition to increasing efficiency by opening more time to do more challenging jobs, robotic mowers are allowing landscapers to take jobs that may have been unlikely only a few years ago.
 In places like hospitals, where keeping down noise is paramount, scheduling a mowing job would come with a distinct set of challenges.
 However, since robotic mowers are nearly silent, this issue can be negated for contractors who offer it as an option.